Umitosan/pizza-shop/README.md

 ## Description

-This project is an effort to demonstrate the use of website form and general DOM control using jquery.
-This website's goal is to help guide newbies in their choice of coding language.
+This project aims to demonstrate the basic use of javascript constructors and prototypes.

 Draft 1 created 04/7/2017.